Jorge Alí Triana

 Jorge Ali Triana Varon (born April 4, 1942, in Bogotá, Colombia) is a Colombian theatre director and film director.
 He studied theater and film in Czechoslovakia and in Berlin.
-It is one of the founders of the Popular Theater of Bogota in 1967, starting as theatre director, directing more than 50 works.
+He is one of the founders of the Popular Theater of Bogota in 1967, starting as a theatre director and directing more than 50 works.
 With the TPB, he won several awards that have established him as one of the most important directors in the country.
-He has also participated in various theater festivals and has directed TV specials, as well as some series of "Revivamos nuestra historia" ("Relive Our History.").
+He has also participated in various theater festivals and has directed TV specials, as well as some series of "Revivamos nuestra historia" ("Relive Our History").
 He directed over 30 TV series episodes and several short TV films.